EXCELLING AT CUSTOMER SATISFACTION SINCE 1992

 Hardwood floor recoating and maintenance:

 While some floors need complete sanding, many can be refreshed by screening.
-A recoat is a thorough cleaning process that takes off the top coating of finish but does not remove the wood.
+A recoat is a thorough cleaning process that takes off the top coating of the finish but does not remove the wood.
 Then a new fresh coat of finish is applied.

 Recoating is appropriate if the floor is only slightly scratched, the finish has not worn through, and it does not have a wax (or other chemical) build up that may cause problems with new finish adhesion.